 In this blog, we give an overview of the CAP theorem, discuss how it applies to modern databases, and give our take on whether or not it is still relevant in modern data system design.

 In theoretical computer science, the CAP theorem, also named Brewer's theorem after computer scientist Eric Brewer, states that it is impossible for a distributed data store to simultaneously provide the following three desirable functions:

 CAP theorem was further solidified by the work of two MIT researchers, Seth Gilbert and Nancy Lynch, when they published their proof of this theorem, called ‘Brewer’s Conjecture and the Feasibility of Consistent, Available, Partition-Tolerant Web Services’:

-CAP theorem system design will take into account that, even in 2021, no database system can truly offer all three features in their pure form.
+CAP theorem system design will take into account that, even today, no database system can truly offer all three features in their pure form.
 These databases are described by using any two of the three CAP letters.
 So, for instance, a “CA” database offers consistency and availability across all nodes but cannot guarantee valid responses in cases where nodes of that database have been horizontally partitioned.

 Arguably the easiest way to understand consistency is to think about transactions against the database as single, atomic and non-changeable actions.
 In a distributed database, this means at its simplest, that any time a user reads a record from that database which was recently written to by any user, that user is reading the record that was most recently written atomic object, and not one written previous to the time at which the query is taking place.